ilyasolgun11/paws-play-pp1/README.md

 ### About Our Story Section Content: <a name="about-our-story"></a>

 - This section displays an illustration of the founder's Grace and Thomas Shelby (yes this is a reference to the Netflix series "The Peaky Blinders").
-- This section also displays a paragraph of how they got started and the vision behind the company; in a short summary they both love dogs and want a safe and enjoyable environment for them.
+- This section also displays a paragraph of how they got started and the vision behind the company; in summary, they both love dogs and want a safe and enjoyable environment for them.

 ![About our story](assets/images/readme/about-our-story.png)